mrburrito/AccumuloCluster/README.md

      On Windows machines: "C:\Windows\System32\Drivers\etc\hosts"
      On Linux machines: "/etc/hosts
 (8) [ON HOST] Type "vagrant ssh mnode" to log into master node (mnode)
-    ''Note: Windows caused some issues with Vagrant.
-Take a look at article for more information: http://www.robertpate.net/blog/2013/getting-the-vagrant-ssh-command-to-work-on-windows/''
+    *Note: Windows caused some issues with Vagrant.
+Take a look at article for more information: http://www.robertpate.net/blog/2013/getting-the-vagrant-ssh-command-to-work-on-windows/
 (9) [IN VAGRANT VM] Type "cd /vagrant"
 (10) [IN VAGRANT VM] Type "./security.sh" to update known_hosts file for other nodes (11) [IN VAGRANT VM] Type "./initCluster.sh" to initialize and start cluster.
 Please note the cluster names/passwords for Accumulo.